 Our Story

 We NEVER charge veterans for services and strive to provide the highest quality riding lessons and therapeutic services for low to no cost so that no one is ever turned away for inability to pay.
+We depend on our volunteers and donors for continued success.

 Our Board Members